-TSBE Health Services will link businesses with opportunities in the growing health industry by boosting the region’s health profile and promoting the liveability and services in the region.
+TSBE Health link businesses with opportunities in the growing health industry by boosting the region’s health profile and promoting the liveability and services in the region.

 The great advantage of the Toowoomba region is the 2017 Memorandum of Understanding signed between the council, three private and public hospitals and TSBE to support this growth.
-This will create a collaborative and dynamic approach to furthering health objectives in the region.
+This creates a collaborative and dynamic approach to furthering health objectives in the region.

 The partnership is something not generally seen across private and public hospitals, but the technological advancements, the surgical and health practitioners, and its facilities mean that Toowoomba punches well above its weight.

 Toowoomba also boasts medical training facilities, including the University of Queensland’s Rural Clinical School and the Queensland Rural Medical Education.
 The hospitals and council are also driving the change to see our region get healthy with outdoors exercise and activities in our many parks.

 Our region’s hospitals provide in-patient, day-patient and critical care services across a wide range of medical and surgical specialities including maternity, pediatric, emergency and intensive care, orthopedic, obstetric and neonatal care, oncology and renal care, and emergency medicine and mental health.

 The biggest strength of our advanced health system is knowing you can be looked after right here in our region, without having to go to Brisbane for treatment.
 Families can be assured that when illness does strike they can have their loved-ones by their side.